 Below are the recordings of the Under The Persimmon Tree conversations 2019. (scroll down a bit ).
 There are also a few older conversations listed below and more will follow.

-You can download the audio file by clicking to the right of the sound bar.
+You can download each audio file by clicking to the right of the sound bar.

 11.10.19 Tiger Windwalker

 A talk with Tiger Windwalker.
-We speak of Tiger’s book Walk In Beauty, a little of his childhood, Ma Prita, Paul Herbert, Multiple passed lives and how we are bifurcated and individuated so that we can experience for the greater consciousness out there and how Tiger understands that we at one point will merge with all that is in a more complete form.
+We speak of Tiger’s book Walk In Beauty, a little of his childhood, Ma Prita, Paul Herbert, multiple passed lives, how Tiger understands we are bifurcated and individuated so that we can experience for the greater consciousness out there that we at one point will merge with all that is in a more complete form.

 02.28.2015 Sam Goldeen

 A conversation with Sam on February 28, 2015.
-We talk of Sam’s childhood and some of his family’s immigrant background in Ukraine, in fact from a small town named Poltava.
-Esalen, meeting Eby, Judith Goodman, Jeff Norman and much much more…Wish we had spoken a lot longer!!!
+We talk of Sam’s childhood and some of his family’s immigrant background being Ukraine, in fact more specifically from a small town named Poltava.
+We touch on Esalen, meeting Eby, Judith Goodman, Jeff Norman and much much more…Wish we had spoken a lot longer!!!
 Very grateful to Sam for sharing stories and information. / Sam passed away on August 2, 2017 at the age of 90.